revgrid/revgrid/etc/revgrid.api.md

 }

 // @public (undocumented)
-export interface DataServer<SF extends SchemaField> {
+export interface DataServer<BCS extends BehavioredColumnSettings, SF extends SchemaField<BCS>> {
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@Summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference